 The 5 Behaviours That Build Trust With Your Team

-Think about the best leader you’ve ever worked for in your career.
+Think about one of the best leaders that you’ve ever worked for in your career.

 Trust is the foundation of every high-performing team.
-And yet, so many leaders underestimate how much their daily behaviour either builds trust or quietly chips away trust.
+Yet, so many leaders underestimate how much their daily behaviour either builds trust or quietly chips it away.

-According to Gallup’s 2024 State of the Global Workplace report, employees in poorly managed, low-trust companies are nearly 60% more likely to experience high stress than those with strong leadership.
+According to Gallup’s 2026 State of the Global Workplace report, employees in poorly managed, low-trust companies are nearly 60% more likely to experience stress than those with strong leadership.

-Lower stress means higher focus, better collaboration and stronger results.
+A lack of stress means more focus, better collaboration and stronger results.
 Building trust isn’t a “nice to have.”
 It directly affects how well your team performs.

 Trust Is Built in the Small Moments